Property Division Attorneys in Sarasota

 Florida law presumes that assets and debts acquired during a marriage are marital property.
 However, this does not mean that everything will be divided strictly down the middle.
 At Schipani & Norman, P.A., in Sarasota, our attorneys will use their experience to help you receive everything to which you are entitled.

-To learn more about divorce involving significant assets, please visit our high net worth page or call our firm for a consultation at 941-549-8981.
+To learn more about property and asset division, please contact our law firm for a consultation at (941) 499-8154.

 Our goal is to protect your separate property and ensure that you receive a fair and equitable share of marital property.
 We have a network of experts to make sure property is correctly appraised.
 We have the experience to handle the division of complex assets and debts, including:

 - Real estate, including the marital residence, vacation home and rental property

 - Retirement accounts

 - Credit card debt

 We take pride in our ability to accurately assess your needs and hire consultants who will help conclude your case quickly and efficiently.